What is the Zone of Inhibition Test?

-A Zone of Inhibition Test (also known as the Kirby-Bauer Test, Antimicrobial Susceptibility Test, Disk Diffusion Test or Agar Diffusion Test) is a quick way to assess the antimicrobial activity of a material or solution in relation to a target microorganism.
-This is a test that has been used for years and was first developed in the 1950’s and then standardized by the World Health Organization in 1961.
+The Zone of Inhibition Test (also known as the Kirby-Bauer Test, Antimicrobial Susceptibility Test, Disk Diffusion Test, or the Agar Diffusion Test) is a quick and inexpensive way to assess the antimicrobial activity of a material or solution in relation to a target microorganism.
+Zone of Inhibition testing has been utilized for years.
+It was first developed in the 1950’s and then standardized by the World Health Organization in 1961.

 - CLSI Supplement M100 “Performance Standards for Antimicrobial Susceptibility Testing”